Best French Toast Recipe

 Laura

 This is the best french toast recipe.
-It is easy to make in 20 minutes with 7 ingredients and is one of our family's favorite breakfasts!
+It is easy to make in 20 minutes with 7 ingredients and is a delicious, special occasion breakfast!

 Course Breakfast